Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

 The budget contains cuts to services and projects to plug a massive hole that grew from $525 million due to the Covid crisis to $750m to provide extra water for the worst drought in the city's history.

+Aucklanders will notice lower service levels with the 3.5 per cent rates rise, such as reduced cleaning and maintenance around parks and town centres.

+Finance committee chairwoman Desley Simpson said had the council voted for a 2.5 per cent rates increase, peak-hour public transport fares would have gone up, superannuitants would not be able to use the Gold Card on public transport and library hours would be cut.

-It has resulted in the loss of 600 temporary staff and contractors and an announcement that the council will shed 500 permanent staff.
+The budget has also resulted in the loss of 600 temporary staff and contractors and an announcement that the council will shed 500 permanent staff.

 READ MORE: